GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 To use the oxd Python library, you will need:

 - A valid OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
-- An active installation of the [oxd server](../../oxd-server/install/index.md) running in the same server as the client application.
+- An active installation of the [oxd server](../../install/index.md) running in the same server as the client application.
-- An active installation of the [oxd web](../../oxd-https/install/index.md) if oxd-web connection is used.
+- An active installation of the [oxd-https-extension](../../install/index.md) if oxd-https-extension connection is used.
 - A Windows server or Windows installed machine / Linux server or Linux installed machine.

 ### Install oxdpython via pip